scrapy-plugins/scrapy-playwright/README.md

 ### `playwright_page_init_callback`
 Type `Optional[Union[Callable, str]]`, default `None`

-A coroutine function (`async def`) to be invoked immediately after creating a page for the request.
-It receives the page and the request as positional arguments.
+A coroutine function (`async def`) to be invoked for newly created pages.
+Called after attaching page event handlers & setting up internal route handling, before making any request.
+It receives the Playwright page and the Scrapy request as positional arguments.
 Useful for initialization code.
-Invoked only for newly created pages, ignored if the page for the request already exists (e.g. by passing `playwright_page`).
+Ignored if the page for the request already exists (e.g. by passing `playwright_page`).

 ```python